ar-to/shufflejs-react/.github/CONTRIBUTING.md

 - `npm update` only updates minor versions
 - `npm i -g npm-check-updates && ncu` installs, shows all needed updates
 - `ncu -u && npm install` and prepares all for updating and install new upgrades
+- `npx babel-upgrade` you may need to check for issues in babel to work with babel 7.
+Then run `npx babel-upgrade --write --install`

 ## Online IDE and Pair Programming
 Another option is to setup this project on an online ide.